Neuroscience Major, B.S.

 High-Impact/Experiential Education

 Several opportunities for experiential education are available.
 The Karen M. Gil Internship Program offers both course credit and a monthly stipend to selected psychology and neuroscience majors who are placed in approved internship sites in the community.
 Interns are selected through a competitive process (minimum grade point average is 3.4).
-Other experiential education opportunities include PSYC 395; NSCI 395; PSYC 693H; PSYC 694H; NSCI 693H; NSCI 694H; upper-level courses which are coursed-based research courses; or courses where service learning is a central focus, such as a psychology or neuroscience course which has an APPLES program component.
+Other experiential education opportunities include PSYC 395; NSCI 395; PSYC 693H; PSYC 694H; NSCI 693H; NSCI 694H; coursed-based research courses (such as NSCI 27* lab-based research courses); or courses where service learning is a central focus, such as a psychology or neuroscience course with an APPLES program component.

 Undergraduate Awards